-William E. Klingshirn (AB, Holy Cross, 1977; PhD, Stanford, 1985), ordinary professor, is the author of Caesarius of Arles: The Making of a Christian Community in Late Antique Gaul (Cambridge, 1994) and Caesarius of Arles: Life, Testament, Letters (Liverpool, 1994).
+William E. Klingshirn (AB, Holy Cross, 1977; AM, PhD, Stanford, 1982, 1985), ordinary professor, is the author of Caesarius of Arles: The Making of a Christian Community in Late Antique Gaul (Cambridge, 1994) and Caesarius of Arles: Life, Testament, Letters (Liverpool, 1994).
 With Mark Vessey, he edited The Limits of Ancient Christianity: Essays on Late Antique Thought and Culture in Honor of R. A. Markus (Ann Arbor, 1999), and with Linda Safran The Early Christian Book (Washington, DC, 2007).
 His current research is focused on diviners in the Roman empire, and especially on the nature of their expertise and their place in urban society.
-Recent articles include: "Defining the Sortes Sanctorum: Gibbon, Du Cange, and Early Christian Lot Divination," Journal of Early Christian Studies 10 (2002): 77-130; "Isidore of Seville's Taxonomy of Magicians and Diviners" Traditio 58 (2003): 59-90; "Divination and the Disciplines of Knowledge according to Augustine," in Augustine and the Disciplines: From Cassiciacum to Confessions, ed.
-Karla Pollmann and Mark Vessey (Oxford, 2005), 113-40; and "Christian Divination in Late Roman Gaul: the Sortes Sangallenses," in Mantikê: Studies in Ancient Divination, ed.
-Sarah Iles Johnston and Peter T. Struck (Leiden, 2005), 99-128.
+Recent articles include: "Defining the Sortes Sanctorum: Gibbon, Du Cange, and Early Christian Lot Divination," Journal of Early Christian Studies 10 (2002), 77-130; "Isidore of Seville's Taxonomy of Magicians and Diviners," Traditio 58 (2003), 59-90; "Divination and the Disciplines of Knowledge according to Augustine," in Augustine and the Disciplines: From Cassiciacum to Confessions, ed.
+Karla Pollmann and Mark Vessey (Oxford, 2005), 113-40; "Christian Divination in Late Roman Gaul: the Sortes Sangallenses," in Mantikê: Studies in Ancient Divination, ed.
+Sarah Iles Johnston and Peter T. Struck (Leiden, 2005), 99-128; "Inventing the sortilegus: Lot Divination and Cultural Identity in Italy, Rome, and the Provinces," in Religion in Republican Italy, ed.
+Celia E. Schultz and Paul B. Harvey, Jr. (Cambridge, 2006), 137-61; and "Comer y beber con los muertos: Mónnica de Tagaste y la adivinación de los sueños beréber" (trans.
+Enrique A. Eguiarte), Augustinus 52 (2007), 127-31.
 Professor Klingshirn has received fellowships from the National Endowment for the Humanities (1988-89; 2006-07) and the American Council of Learned Societies (2000-01).
 He is past president of the Classical Association of the Atlantic States (CAAS) and a member of the editorial committee of Translated Texts for Historians.
-A CUA faculty member since 1985, he has taught a wide range of courses in classics, ancient history, Latin, Greek, early Christianity, and late antiquity, regularly participates in the Christian Tradition sequence of the Honors Program, and serves as an Associate Director of the Center for the Study of Early Christianity.
+In fall 2007 he was appointed to the Board of Editors of Traditio: Studies in Ancient and Medieval History, Thought and Religion.
+A CUA faculty member since 1985, he has taught a wide range of courses in classics, ancient history, Latin, Greek, early Christianity, and late antiquity, regularly participates in the Christian Tradition sequence of the Honors Program, and serves as one of two Associate Directors of the Center for the Study of Early Christianity.